be5invis/Iosevka/README.md

 * `family`: String, defines the family name of your custom variant.
 * `spacing`: Optional, String, denotes the spacing of the custom variant.
 Valid values include:
   - `term`: Make the symbols' width suitable for terminal emulators.
-Arrows and geometric symbols ill become narrower.
+Arrows and geometric symbols will become narrower.
   - `fontconfig-mono`: Apply `term` spacing changes and further apply changes to be compatible with FontConfig's Mono spacing, which recognizes a font as monospace if and only if its every non-combining characters having the same width.
 The changes include:
     - Completely remove wide glyphs.
 All non-combining glyphs will be exactly the same width.
       - As a consequence, the following characters will be **removed**: